synalice/perfect-helloworld/README.md

 ## AddressSanitizer aka ASan aka Sanitizers

-To build the project with AddressSanitizer configure the project like this:
+To build the project with AddressSanitizer configure the project like this

 ```bash
 meson setup --reconfigure -Db_sanitize=address,undefined,leak -Db_lundef=false builddir/